gtankha/employee-tracker/README.md

   <a name="installation"></a>
   ## 2. Installation

  Please go ahead and clone or download the repository provided in the link (please see under questions).
-A package.json file will be available within the Develop directory.
+A package.json file will be available .
 This will make it easy to manage and install the required packages for this program to work. . “npm install” command from the terminal will trigger the installation of all modules that are listed as dependencies in package.json.

   <a name="usage"></a>
   ## 3. Usage